tomsquest/docker-radicale/README.md

     tomsquest/docker-radicale
 ```

-### Docker compose

-There is a simple [Docker compose file](docker-compose.yml) included.
-It can be [extended](https://docs.docker.com/compose/production/#modify-your-compose-file-for-production) with an additional compose file to overwrite or add more options (for example adding a custom config volume mount).

 ## User/Group ID

-If you want another user to run the docker container and so "share" files with fixed permission between the host and the container, two options:
+If you need to "share" files between the host and the container, you can:

-1. Create a user on your host with ID `2999` (hardcoded in the built image): `useradd --uid 2999 radicale`
+1. Create a user (and optionally a group) on your host with ID `2999` (hardcoded in the built image): `useradd --uid 2999 radicale`
-2. Specify `-e UID=123` and `-e GID=456` for user and group Id's. `--read-only` is not possible with this method as it modifies the filesystem at runtime.
+1. Or, specify these two environment variable when running the container: `-e UID=123` and `-e GID=456` (for user and group Id's).
+But the `--read-only` option is then not possible with this method as custom UID/GID modifies the filesystem when the container is run and the modification are impossible due to `--read-only`.
-3. Or build the image yourself and specify the user ID you want: `docker build -t radicale --build-arg=UID=5000 --build-arg=GID=5001 .` (see the [Building](#Building) section below)
+1. Or, build the image with custom `build-arg`s: `docker build -t radicale --build-arg=UID=5000 --build-arg=GID=5001 .` (see the [Building](#Building) section below)

 The first option is far easier.
 [Robert Beal](https://github.com/tomsquest/docker-radicale/pull/9#issuecomment-337834890) said it simply:
 > The main problem with **building** is that you either have to do so on your own environment (and push the image to your own registry so that prod can access it) or you build on your production environment (which isn't ideal either).
 It means dealing with source code and git pulls etc... and you have to manage updating it all so more responsibility is put on the consumer.

+### Docker compose

+There is a simple [Docker compose file](docker-compose.yml) included.
+It can be [extended](https://docs.docker.com/compose/production/#modify-your-compose-file-for-production) with an additional compose file to overwrite or add more options (for example adding a custom config volume mount).

 ## Building